 Effective communication with the College's various offices and personnel is essential to student success.
 Timely information related to registration, policies, programs, events, and other matters of importance to students requires current contact information and students to utilize the various means of communication provided.
-Students must provide updated contact information at the beginning of each semester to the Student Affairs Office.
+Students must provide updated contact information at the beginning of each semester to the Registrar's Office during registration.